 My family and I love oat groats.
-When I placed an order for an entire case of oat groats and they arrived at our doorstep, my teenage daughter cheered!
+When I placed an order for an entire case of oat groats, and they arrived at our doorstep, my teenage daughter cheered!
 They are one of her favorite breakfast foods.

 As you know, oats have many excellent nutritional qualities.
-We hear all the time about oat bran’s ability to help lower our cholesterol and oatmeal is one of my favorite foods to store in my own food storage pantry, but what makes oat groats different?
+We hear all the time about oat bran’s ability to help lower our cholesterol, and oatmeal is one of my favorite foods to store in my own food storage pantry, but what makes oat groats different?

-When rolled oats, or oatmeal, are made, the process begins with the oat groat which is soaked in water and then pressed.
-At this point, some of the fiber and nutrition is lost.
-Even more fiber and nutrition are lost in the process of making quick oats and more still with instant oats.
+When rolled oats, or oatmeal, are made, the process begins with the oat groat, which is soaked in water and then pressed.
+At this point, some of the fiber and nutrition are lost.
+Even more, fiber and nutrition are lost in the process of making quick oats and, more still, instant oats.

 They are at their best when used as is in hot cereal or when ground into flour.
 They’re sweet and add some moisture to your baking, which is perfect for muffins, pancakes, and quick breads.

 What about using these wonderful oat groats on their own for breakfast?
 I tried out a recipe just for you and am so happy I did.
 It’s super easy and is very nutritious for you and your family.

 - Combine everything in a 3-5 quart crockpot.

 - Cook on low overnight or for about 7-9 hours.